 The anomaly hasn’t disappeared or reversed itself but continues to exist even though it is widely known.

-Other speculation includes that from Oct 28 to May 5, a series of recurring annual events have a favourable impact on equity markets including the release of seasonal economic data, tax-related events, annual meetings, annual reports, industry specific events and holidays.
-And from May 6 to Oct 27, annual recurring events influencing equity markets are less frequent, so trading activity normally is lower and volatility is higher.
+Other speculation includes that from Oct 28 to May 5, a series of recurring annual events have a favourable impact on equity markets including the release of seasonal economic data, tax-related events, annual meetings, annual reports, industry-specific events and holidays.
+And from May 6 to October 27, annual recurring events influencing equity markets are less frequent, so trading activity normally is lower and volatility is higher.

 To have confidence in a seasonal trend, one would want more than 20 years of data.
 The trouble is that the data may not always be available for periods greater than 10 years in length.